jelmd/snmp-export/generator/README.md

 ```
 MetricSuffix:             # Special: leading `.` or `^`
   - regex: regexExpr
+    invert: boolVal       # Default: false
     value: newValue       # Special: `@drop@`
     sub_oids: regexExpr   # optional subOid filter.
   ...
 ```
-A new metric gets created, which inherits the name of the metric to which this override gets applied, but with the _MetricSuffix_ append.
+Per default on match a new metric gets created, which inherits the name of the metric to which this override gets applied, but with the _MetricSuffix_ append.
 The exporter evaluates each regex/value pair one after another.
-On match the metric's value gets set to the evaluated regex - capture-groups are supported.
+On match the metric's value gets set to the expanded `newValue` (capture-groups are supported).
+If `invert` is set to `true`, the value gets replaced with the `newValue` only if no match occures.
 If the obtained string can be parsed as float64, the metric gets returned having its value set to the parsed float.
 Otherwise a label having the same name as the metric itself and the value of the obtained string gets insterted into the metric.
 The value of the metric gets set to `1.0`.

 So first match always wins and stops regex evaluation!